itoroukpe/Mwanga/MVP Implementation Plan.md

 - Date calculation utilities
 - LocalStorage for timezone preferences
 - Responsive design for mobile
+---
+**Note: For MVP, skip this and note as Phase 6 enhancement.**
+---
 ### Phase 7: Blog & Storytelling (Weeks 9-10)

 **Features:**